Rough Order of Magnitude Vs Definitive Estimate

 Summary

-22 thoughts on “ROM Vs Definitive Estimate”
+22 thoughts on “Rough Order of Magnitude Vs Definitive Estimate”

 1. I not only do I do it, I also teach Program Control techniques an Earned Value Management method that aids in managing projects.
 Reply and I will send you an Introduction Slide Deck presentation.
 Course guide to follow upon your request. [email protected]